 Wipe down the exterior and all remaining pieces of the slicer.
 Then, rinse with hot water using a clean towel.

 Sanitize your appliance using meat slicer sanitizing spray.
 Use a spray bottle to coat the machine thoroughly and allow it to air dry.

 Lubricate the slide rods using a spray lubricant.
 Once the slicer is dry, replace the blade, faceplate, and product tray

 If there are any areas on your slicer where water seems to accumulate, dry the areas with a non-linting towel, and lubricate them to prevent rust or corrosion.
 You may need to replace gaskets or other components if they're collecting water.
 See our step-by-step how to clean a slicer video is a great resource, too!

 Meat Slicer Blade Maintenance

-- You should frequently clean your meat slicer blade and sharpen it with a sharpening stone.
+- You should frequently clean your meat slicer blade and sharpen it with a sharpening stone for meat slicers.

 - Only sharpen a clean blade, and be sure to clean disinfect your blade after sharpening.